Channels

 Added in: @mastra/core@1.22.0

 Channels connect agents to messaging platforms.
 Configure them via the channels property on the Agent constructor.
-See the Channels guide for concepts and platform setup instructions.
+The object you pass is a ChannelConfig.
+See the Channels overview for concepts and platform setup instructions.

 Usage exampleDirect link to Usage example